What is Employment Discrimination?

 Do I Have a Case?

 For most types of cases, employees must file a claim with the EEOC within 180 days of their employer’s discriminatory act in order to pursue the matter in court.
 Unfortunately, the EEOC is far more likely to harm your case than to help your cause.
-Therefore, we strongly recommend you reach out for a consult before going to the EEOC if you believe you have been the victim of unlawful discrimination or retaliation.
+Therefore, we strongly recommend you reach out for a legal consult before going to the EEOC if you believe you have been the victim of unlawful discrimination or retaliation.
 No matter what, though, you must comply with the 180-day deadline.
 Therefore, you should file with the EEOC immediately if it has been five months since the adverse employment action occurred.
 In South Carolina, employees have 300 days.

 Herrmann & Murphy’s attorneys are experienced in combating the following types of discrimination: